Carver College of Medicine Curriculum for the Medical Doctorate Degree Overview

 The physician or health care provider plays a critical role through the effective utilization of their professional skills in helping to maintain the health of individuals and populations.
 These medical professional skills as well as expected professional behaviors will be taught in a third strand of the curriculum called Clinical and Professional Skills (CAPS).
 As with the previous mentioned strands, it too will have separate courses in the first 18 months and ongoing content integrated during the clinical clerkships.
 The goal of CAPS is to provide students with the knowledge, skills and attitudes required for professional development and clinical excellence including the sense of inquiry and lifelong habits of skill acquisition, self-assessment and reflective practice.
 CAPS incorporates the developmental process of learning by offering sequentially more challenging experiences across the four years, repeated practice opportunities, observation and feedback, and self-directed learning and reflection.

 In Medical Gross Anatomy students learn to identify the various components comprising the human body and how their structures and locations relate to their functions.
 This includes complete dissection of the human body.
-The course provides students with much of the new language they will need to communicate accurately and specifically with patients and other physicians.
+The course provides students with much of the the new language they will need to communicate accurately and specifically with patients and other healthcare providers.

 The Foundations course incorporates genetics, embryology, molecular biology, biochemistry, cell biology and histology.
 Students will learn the molecular events required for cellular life and describe how cells grow and interact to form the basic tissues of the human body.
 This course provides the necessary framework to begin to explore the six Mechanisms of Health and Disease.